 - III - Eight weeks each at two sites after your third year in the degree

-Currently, we affiliate with over 350 healthcare facilities across the nation as close as our very own NYU Langone Health and as far away as Juneau Physical Therapy in Alaska.
+Currently, we affiliate with over 500 healthcare facilities across the nation.
 Students play an active role in selecting their sites, choosing from affiliated teaching hospitals, rehabilitation centers, schools, private practices, and skilled nursing facilities, thereby assuring a well-rounded clinical experience.
 If a student wishes to attend a site with which we are not presently affiliated, we will make all attempts to effectuate a relationship with that site.

 This clinical education component of the Doctor of Physical Therapy program allows students to observe and be mentored by expert clinicians working in their respective specialized clinical settings.
 Students observe in small groups and see first-hand what it takes to become a highly-skilled, well rounded professional practitioner in conjunction with the specific system currently being studied in class (cardiovascular/pulmonary; musculoskeletal; neuromuscular; and genito-urinary, integumentary, endocrine, immune, and gastrointestinal), thus establishing a unique link between the didactic and clinical aspects of the program.